Recreational Marijuana Legalization in California | GRR

 - Marijuana is not a gateway drug.

-Finally, legalizing the recreational use of marijuana puts a giant approval stamp on the use of substances to get high.
-One may argue that many pharmaceutical prescriptions also get a person high, but of course any reasonable person will automatically realize that the use of pharmaceuticals to get high is called pill addiction.
+Finally, legalizing recreational marijuana use puts a giant approval stamp on the use of substances to get high.
+One may argue that many pharmaceutical prescriptions also get a person high, but of course, any reasonable person will automatically realize that the use of pharmaceuticals to get high is called pill addiction.
 When marijuana becomes acceptable, so does getting high, which will lead to a drastic rise in the use of other illicit substances to get high.